facebook/react/packages/react-events/README.md

 ### onPressMove: (e: PressEvent) => void

-Called when an active press moves within the hit bounds of the element.
+Called when a press moves within the hit bounds of the element. `onPressMove` is called immediately and doesn't wait for delayed `onPressStart`.
 Never called for keyboard-initiated press events.

 ### onPressStart: (e: PressEvent) => void